STaisiya/staisiya.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in Finance at London Business School.
+My research explores the impact of institutional investors on asset prices and borrowing fees, retail trading in options, and frictions in ETF and options markets.
+I have published in the Journal of Finance and the Review of Financial Studies, and my work has been cited in international media, including Bloomberg and The Economist.
+Prior to starting my PhD at London Business School, I worked in Asset Management in Switzerland and the UK.

-My current research interests center around Asset Pricing, Asset Management, Limits to Arbitrage, and Options.
+Research interests: Asset Pricing, Asset Management, Limits to Arbitrage, Options.

 I will be on the 2023/2024 academic job market.